aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

-// The Kafka topic you want to subscribe to topic := "some-cool-topic" myFunction.AddEventSource(awscdk.NewSelfManagedKafkaEventSource(&SelfManagedKafkaEventSourceProps{
+// The Kafka topic you want to subscribe to topic := "some-cool-topic"

+// (Optional) The consumer group id to use when connecting to the Kafka broker.
+If omitted the UUID of the event source mapping will be used. consumerGroupId := "my-consumer-group-id" myFunction.AddEventSource(awscdk.NewSelfManagedKafkaEventSource(&SelfManagedKafkaEventSourceProps{
 	BootstrapServers: bootstrapServers,
 	Topic: topic,
+	ConsumerGroupId: consumerGroupId,
 	Secret: secret,
 	BatchSize: jsii.Number(100),
 	 // default